SlateSoftware/Slate-Web/README.md

 # Web OS

 The Slate Web OS is a mockup of what a real, built from the ground up operating system would look like from us.
-It also serves as a starting point for our desktop envrionment, and a place to test out Slate Desktop to see if you like it.
+It also serves as a starting point for our desktop environment, and a place to test out Slate Desktop to see if you like it.

-It is built with Next.js, and unWindow for window and task managment.
+It is built with Next.js, and unWindow for window and task management.

 # License